 Once a labor certification has been approved and a Visa number becomes available you may file the green card application.
 This may be done by applying for an Immigrant Visa (if you are outside the US) OR for an Adjustment of Status (if you are in the US and eligible to adjust).
 During the process of the application you may request a temporary work authorization so you can start work before your green card application is approved.
 You must not leave the US until your green card application is approved.
 If you do leave before you get the green card, your application may be denied.
 There is an exception to this rule and you may get a special permission to leave the US for a short period of time in cases of emergency.
 Except in rare cases a green card through employment does normally require personal interview.

-How long it takes for the USCIS to make a decision on my application?
 The USCIS will normally make a decision on your case within approximately twelve months.

 Yes, you may change your employer.
 However the new employment must be in the same or similar position.
 Generally speaking, you are not required to work for your employer, before your green card application is approved.
 The purpose of the green card application is to allow you to work for the sponsoring (future) employer once your application is approved.
 Therefore, you may, for example, work on an H-1B Visa for one employer and be sponsored for a green card another, unrelated company.